 Other conditions can result in acute kidney failure, such as a drop in blood flow to the kidneys, blockage of urine flow, or damage from infections, certain medications or contrast materials used in imaging.
 Acute kidney failure can occur quickly and may leave the kidneys with permanent damage.
 In many cases, it occurs in patients who are already critically ill and require intensive care.

 - Shortness of breath

 - Changes in urination, such as decreased, excessive or complete lack of output

-How is kidney failure evaluated?
+How is kidney failure diagnosed and evaluated?

 There are a variety of causes of renal failure, and the suspected or most likely cause determines which test is needed and best suited to prove the cause.
 In order to diagnose kidney failure, your doctor may order:

 - Renal ultrasound: This imaging exam uses high-frequency sound waves to view the kidneys in real time, and is often the first test obtained to examine the kidneys.

 For information about ultrasound procedures performed on children, visit the Pediatric Abdominal Ultrasound page.